ayushkadbe/ayushkadbe/README.md

-### Hi 👋 I am Ayush Kadbe
+### 👋 Hi, I’m Ayush Kadbe

-I'm a Business Analyst with focus on consulting in Data Science & AI.
-Passionate about exploring businesses, technology and fostering innovation, I thrive in collaborative environments.
+I'm a Business Analyst and founder-operator in the making, focused on:

+- 🧠 **Innovation Consulting** — R&D across Web3, Data Science, and AI automation
+- 📈 **Growth Hacking** — Building scalable customer acquisition systems (because revenue solves most problems)
+- 🏗️ **Venture Building** — Taking ideas from 0 to 1 using PMF playbooks, MVPs, and hierarchy structuring
+- 💼 **Venture Capital & Scouting** — Mapping trends, sourcing startups, and partnering with innovative founders
+- 🌱 **Non-Profit Innovation** — Designing scalable systems for education, social good, and long-term impact

+I’m passionate about designing systems that create lasting change — at the intersection of technology, business, and purpose.

+I thrive in collaborative, cross-domain environments where execution meets experimentation, and innovation meets scale.

 <!--
 Here are some of my projects categorize